chrisvdm/rwsdk-notes-app-tutorial/README.md

 ```

 Sometimes it takes a few hours for the DO to work on Cloudflare.
 So we might get an error at first but after a while it should work just fine.

-### 12. Mental model (cheat-sheet)
--	Forms prefer Server Actions: ergonomic server mutations without wiring explicit POST branches.
--	Context you own: ctx is shaped in middleware and readable in both routes and actions.
--	Cloudflare-friendly: deploys like a Worker; D1 and Durable Objects integrate without ceremony.

----

 ### Next Steps
 Now that you’ve added persistence with Durable Objects, try experimenting further.